zsreech/adaptavist-test/README.md

 Instructions to Download and Run
 ----

-Geting the code from the repository
+Getting the code from the repository
 ----
 **Steps**

 1.Create an Empty folder(Eg:RunAdaptTest) in your file system

 2.Navigate to the folder created in the terminal.